ZhengQiao12311/Railing/README.md

     - Railing1_low_046.las
 ## Application
 To measure the railing, run **main_railing1_044.m** (high resolution), **main_railing1_045.m** (medium resolution), and **main_railing1_046.m** (low resolution).
-The other **.m** files are the functions used in the main function and need to be placed in the same folder as the main file before running.
+The other **.m** files are the functions used in the main function and need to be placed in the same folder as the main function before running.
 ## Measurement results
 The measurement code for the railing ends at **line 215** of the main function, followed by some validation code and code to write the measurement result to **data_1_0718.xlsx**.
 Note that you need to uncomment to activate the corresponding code.